JoeWoodworker

 (Back to top)

-You can use a reservoir based system (and the vacuum controller) with any pump.
-But there is no problem with letting smaller pumps run for the whole time the veneer is being pressed.
-This eliminates the need for a vacuum reservoir and vacuum controller.
-VeneerSupplies.com offers a kit to turn just about any pump into a continuously running vacuum press system with full pressure adjustment.
+Project CRS KitYou can use the original Project: EVS system with many pumps, but there is no problem with letting smaller pumps run for the whole time the veneer is being pressed.
+Most of these pumps are designed to run continuously and they use very little electricity while running.
+VeneerSupplies.com offers a Project: CRS kit to turn just about any pump into a continuously running vacuum press system with full vacuum adjustment.
 Click here for details.

 (Back to top)

-• Vacuum flow at 0 pressure (CFM)
+Vacuum Flow The flow of air (or CFM) at 0 pressure

-Port Size: Make sure the vacuum port on the pump has 1/4" NPT threads.
-The builder's kit is designed to use this thread size.
+Project EVS KitPort Size: Make sure the vacuum port on the pump has 1/4" NPT threads.
+The kit is designed to use this thread size.
 If your pump has a different thread size, you'll need an adapter to change it to 1/4" NPT.
-These can be found at hardware stores and also by clicking here.
+These can be found at most hardware stores.

 Additional Notes